 - Attracts a diverse range of workers, representing all walks of life

-We are committed to combatting slavery and human trafficking in its business and supply chains.
+We are committed to wiping out slavery and human trafficking in our business and its supply chains.

 As our business has a turnover of less than £36 million, we do not have a legal obligation to produce a modern slavery statement.
 However:

 - We agree that exploitation within all supply chains to the UK is unacceptable, and we are committed to playing our part in eliminating exploitation

 - We understand that customers with obligations under the Modern Slavery Act 2015 cannot comply with those duties without our cooperation